MamadPg/MamadPg/README.md

     <img src="https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif" width="400"/>
 </p>
 <p align="center">
     I started coding at a young age and have been passionate about technology ever since!
-From scripting in Lua to exploring the depths of C#, my journey has been full of learning and growth.
-I'm always eager to work on innovative projects, especially in the world of <strong>Telegram Bots</strong>!
+From scripting in C++ to exploring the depths of Assembely, my journey has been full of learning and growth.
+I'm always eager to work on innovative projects, especially in the world of <strong>Discord Bots</strong>!
     <br><em>"The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt</em>
 </p>